La Strada: Plot

 Gelsomina, an apparently somewhat simple-minded, dreamy young woman, learns that her sister Rosa has died after going on the road with the strongman Zampanò.
 Now the man has returned a year later to ask her mother if Gelsomina will take Rosa's place.
-The impoverished mother, with other mouths to feed, accepts 10,000 lire, and her daughter tearfully departs the same day.
+The impoverished mother, with other mouths to feed, accepts 10,000 lire (about $20), and her daughter tearfully departs the same day.

-Zampanò makes his living as an itinerant street performer, entertaining crowds by breaking an iron chain bound tightly across his chest, then passing the hat for tips.
+Zampanò makes his living as an itinerant street performer, traveling in a covered "Motocarro" three-wheel-motorcycle-truck, entertaining crowds by breaking an iron chain bound tightly across his chest, then passing a hat for tips.
 In short order, Gelsomina's naïve and antic nature emerges, with Zampanò's brutish methods presenting a callous foil.
-He teaches her to play the snare drum and trumpet, dance a bit, and clown for the audience.
-Despite her willingness to please, he intimidates her, forces himself upon her, and treats her cruelly at times; but she develops a tenderness for him that is betrayed when he goes off with another woman one evening, leaving Gelsomina abandoned in the street.
-Yet here, as throughout the film, even in her wretchedness, she manages to find beauty and wonder, aided by some local children.
+Presenting her as his wife, which she is not, he teaches her to play the snare drum and trumpet, dance a bit, and clown for the audience.
+Despite her willingness to please, he intimidates her, forces himself upon her, and treats her cruelly at times.
+She develops a tenderness for him that is betrayed when he goes off with another woman one evening, leaving Gelsomina abandoned in the street.
+However, even in her wretchedness she manages to find beauty and wonder, aided by some local children.

 Finally, she rebels and leaves, making her way into town.
 There she watches the act of another street entertainer, Il Matto ("The Fool"), a talented high wire artist and clown.
 When Zampanò finds her there, he forcibly takes her back.
 They join a ragtag travelling circus where Il Matto already works.
 Il Matto teases the strongman at every opportunity, though he cannot explain what motivates him to do so.
 After Il Matto drenches Zampanò with a pail of water, Zampanò chases after his tormentor with his knife drawn.
 As a result, he is briefly jailed, and both men are fired from the travelling circus.